HOEPA Pre-purchase Counseling

 Priority Pre-purchase Counseling℠ from Springboard gets you:

-Ability for borrowers to send their good faith estimate in advance, expediting the counseling process.
+- LE Secure Delivery?
+Ability for borrowers to send their loan estimate in advance, expediting the counseling process.

 The 2013 HOEPA Rule applies to loan applications received on or after January 10, 2014.
 To comply with high-cost mortgage provisions of this rule you must:

 - Ensure the consumer receives additional protections including homeownership counseling

 Creditors must provide a list of homeownership counseling organizations within 3 days of application, and confirm that the consumer received homeownership counseling.

 - Closed-end home equity loans

 - Open-end credit plans (i.e. HELOCs)